The Big Bang

 According to modern science, there is also a moment of creation.
 This is called 'the Big Bang'.
 It denotes the beginning of time and space almost 14 billion years ago.
 Physicists can describe the nature of the physical universe from a fraction of a second after the Big Bang, but the moment of the Big Bang itself is spoken of as a 'singularity' - where no laws of physics apply.

-Maybe that is why Einstein said that Science without Religion is lame.
-The kabbalists also don’t say anything about what was before the Tzimtzum but they believe that an Infinite Being (God) exists and intentionally created and guides all things.
+Maybe that is why Einstein said that Science without Religion is lame, if Science does not want to include the infinite and unlimited.
+Religion does include the believe in an inifinite being - God.
+Like Science, however, the Jewish Religion does not say anything about what was before the Tzimtzum (the moment of creation) but they believe that an Infinite and Eternal Being (God) does exist and intentionally created and guides all things.